Become a Partner

 The benefits for students include:

-- The opportunity to raise aspiration and ambition in the participants, giving them the chance to experience a highly creative environment, steeped in history and culture.
+- The opportunity to raise confidence, aspiration and ambition in the participants, giving them the chance to experience a highly creative environment, steeped in history and culture.

 - Developing professional networks leading to future creative exchange and mutual learning